michaelgoldfien/michaelgoldfien.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in Political Science at Yale University.
+I am a Ph.D. candidate in political science at Yale University.
+My research focuses on diplomacy, leaders, and international security.
+Other than international politics, I like watching the San Francisco Giants, cooking, and hanging out with my wife and dog.